 Let them thaw on the counter for a few hours, or give them a quick zap in the microwave or toaster.

-More High Protein Recipes to Try
+More Greek Yogurt Recipes to Try

-- Baked yogurt
+- Greek yogurt bread

 - Greek yogurt pizza crust